expressjs/body-parser/README.md

 ```

 The `bodyParser` object exposes various factories to create middlewares.
 All
-middlewares will populate the `req.body` property with the parsed body or
+middlewares will populate the `req.body` property with the parsed body, or an
+empty object (`{}`) if there was no body to parse (or an error was returned).

-provide an error to the callback.
-The various errors are described in the
+The various errors returned by this module are described in the
 [errors section](#errors).

 ### bodyParser.json(options)